Bruno-Vdr/vssg/Doc/Pushing.md

 This command will load the push file from the directory pointed by VSSG_PUSH_DIR.
 Images (if any) referenced in the Saturn.txt file will be searched (copied) from the VSSG_IMG_PUSH_DIR path.
 (See [VSSG variables](EnvVars.md))

+A push_text_file is just a plain text file.
+No markdown tags will be handled.
+No text transformation are performed excepted Images replaced with HTML tags, and dynamic variables.

 An example of minimal push file: